Roadmap

 • Final reliability memo + production-deployable calibration model.

-Phase-2 timing: roughly two weeks of wall-clock once approval lands.
+Phase-2 timing: roughly two weeks of wall-clock once the campaign starts.
 The bottleneck is the calibration trainer wallclock (~30 minutes per family per iteration) and the operator review between iterations.

 Phase-2 hardening items — the ⏳ marked items from R5 — should land before iteration 10 cuts: